smitha-2020/animation_excercise/README.md

-# Welcome to CSS Animation
+# Welcome to CSS Animation and Transition

 You can choose to only make SVG and animation or integrate this assignment with your previous Accessibility assignment.
 If you want animation to be a part of your Accessibility assignment,